dchampion/crypto/doc/NumberTheory.md

 ## _Proof_

 Argues why a lemma or theorem is true.
-A special case is a proof by contradiction, which proves a lemma or theorem by assuming it is not true, and demonstrating that this is a contradiction.
+A special case is a proof by contradiction, which proves a lemma or theorem by assuming it is not true and demonstrating that this is a contradiction.

 # Notation